flutter-form-builder-ecosystem/form_builder_file_picker/README.md

 ### Specific uses

 On mobile platforms the file picker will open a default document picker if used with `FileType.any`.
-If you want to be able to pick documents and images in the same form field, you will need to define different file types and thus different selectors.
+If you want to be able to pick documents and images in the same form field, you will need to define different file types and different selectors.
 To achieve this use the `typeSelectors` parameter.
 This way the user will see two buttons to open a file picker for documents and a file picker for the photos gallery.

 For example: